Ionman64/PHANTOM/README.md

     $ ./scripts/test_runner.sh

 **Note:** The script runs all tests for the project.
-Some tests need to be run single-threaded, which is why using *cargo test* would produces unreliable test results.
+Some tests need to be run single-threaded (Such as the database), which is why using *cargo test* would produces unreliable test results.
 The script invokes *cargo test* with the required flags to make sure that tests are executed correctly.